MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 MI2CAST defines four main rules to be followed when annotating a molecular interaction causal statement:
 - Rule 1: The source and target entities of a causal interaction must be specified
 - Rule 2: The regulation sign of a causal interaction must be specified
-- Rule 3: The quality of a causal interaction should be specified
+- Rule 3: The origin of a causal interaction should be specified
 - Rule 4: The available context about a causal interaction should be specified

 In addition to the rules, specific terms are advised to be annotated when the data is available.
 For each term, recommendations on ontologies and controlled vocabularies to use are suggested.
 We strongly advise to follow the recommendations.

-### Entity
+### Entity: source and target entity of the causal statement (mandatory)
 A unique identifier helps to identify the specific biological entity involved in the causal statement.
 A causal statement has at least one source entity and one target entity.